-We contact many small and large charitable organisations including those supporting single parent families, disabled, elderly, vulnerable, mental health, ex-services and homeless.
-These organisations will have worked with the receipants over the year and personally know their circumstances.
+We have a database of over 250 small to large organisations including those supporting single parent families, disabled, elderly, vulnerable, mental health, ex-services and homeless.
+These organisations will have worked with the recipients over the year and personally know their circumstances.
 As such we can be 99% assured that our basket is delivered to someone who really, really needs it!

 How many families will be receiving a basket this year?